|Diameter:||31 mm (13.75 ligne)|

 Cal.
 48 is one of a family of chronograph movements produced by Landeron from 1937 through the 1970s.
 In all, over 3.5 million examples were produced.

 Landeron Cal.
 48 is a 13.75 ligne movement with a cam switching chronograph system.
 A variety of 14 ligne variants were produced, as well as complicated versions with calendars, moon phase, and hour counters.
+Like all movements in the family it uses Heuer-style oscillating pinion rather than a traditional horizontal clutch to activate the chronograph function.

 The preceding Landeron 47 movement (the first cam-actuated chronograph) featured three buttons Start, stop, and reset.
 Cal.
 48 switched to two-button operation.